smlit30/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Another study to run would be to see how various factors impact highway vs city mpg.
 - Metrics that would be need tested would be the highway and city mpg for vehicles and the variances in different vehicles.
     - Similar factors would be looked at to determine if individual factors imparct city vs highway mpg more.
     - Factors: vehicle weight, vehicle lenght, ground clearance, average miles travled per month

 - Null Hypothese: The factors that affect a vehicles mpg impact city & highway mpg the same.
 - Alternative Hypothesis: Factors that impact a vehicles mpg have a higher statistical impact on city mpg than highway mpg.

 - Statistical Test to run to test the hypthesis.
     - similar test that we have used in this example, linear regressions, t-test and statistical summaries on city & highway mpg.

 - Data needed to run the hypthesis
-        - We woudl need the same data for our current test but would need to know when cars are on the highway vs in the city.
+    - We would need the same data for our current test but would need to know when cars are on the highway vs in the city.
 In a perfect test an identical car would drive soley in the city and the highway for each car tested to see how it would perform over the life of the car.